We spend about one-third of our lives sleeping, so the steps we take to make our bedroom a safe, calming, and healthy place are extremely important.

 In this article, I’ll help you understand why this matters, and find a good low-EMF alarm clock.

 How EMF Radiation From An Alarm Clock Affects Our Sleep

 The Department of Electrical and Electronic Engineering at The University studied how the body is affected by electromagnetic radiation while we sleep.
-The studied was able to prove that EMF radiation inhibits the bodies ability to properly produce melatonin, which as you probably know is our bodies hormone that regulates sleep.
+The study was able to prove that EMF radiation inhibits the body’s ability to properly produce melatonin, which as you probably know is our body’s hormone that regulates sleep.

 The reason this happens is that the pineal gland where the melatonin is created interprets the radiation as light and doesn’t want to allow you to sleep.

 This is why the EMF radiation from something simple like an alarm clock can still impact our quality of sleep.